NH DoITEnterprise Lead

 • Execute SI procurement process (GraniteBus partner selection)

-• Provision MuleSoft Anypoint Platform with Runtime Fabric (RTF)
+• Provision MuleSoft Anypoint Platform with Runtime Fabric (RTF) — Mule 4.6+ LTS ONLY

 • Deploy Runtime Fabric agents in NH DHHS data center